-Decision-Makers: The Referee Coordinator or any Referee shall have the authority and responsibility to suspend play and implement the policy, and to determine whether and when to resume play.
+Decision-Makers: The Referee Coordinator (or, in his absence, any Referee) or the AMSA President or Field Commissioner shall have the authority and responsibility to suspend play and implement the policy, and to determine whether and when to resume play.

 Resuming Play: Play may be resumed if it is clear that no lightning has been detected for twenty (20) minutes after the most recent detection.